RasaHQ/rasa/docs/user-guide/cloud-storage.rst

     If there is no container with the name ``AZURE_CONTAINER``, Rasa will create it.

+* Other Remote Storage
+    Other remote storage is supported using the external model persistor library, which you can install or implement by yourself.

+    Start the Rasa server with ``remote-storage`` option set to the module path of model persistor.

 Models are gzipped before they are saved in the cloud.
 The gzipped file naming convention is ``{MODEL_NAME}.tar.gz`` and it is stored in the root folder of the storage service.
 Currently, you are not able to manually specify the path on the cloud storage.